Curved Page Divider

 George Floyd and how to talk to a child who needs answers

 Nationwide protests over the death of George Floyd have dominated our cities and the world.
-Leaving many concerned parents struggling between explaining the harsh realities of racism against black people to their children and adolescents and shielding them from the realities of the violence their witnessing.
+Leaving many concerned parents struggling between explaining the harsh realities of racism against black people to their children and adolescents, and shielding them from the realities of the violence they are witnessing.
 With news and social media cycles flooded by videos of protestors being attacked with tear gas, individuals being abused in police custody, callouts, and stories about the unrest, the conversation is challenging for foster parents and adoptive families to address and difficult to avoid.

-One may wonder, where racism originates.
+One may wonder where racism originates.
 Research suggests that:

 ✔ Racial biases may arise in babies as young as six to nine months old